ethpandaops/ethereum-package/README.md

   # Defaults to empty
   spamoor_extra_args: []

-# Global paarameter to set the exit ip address of services and public ports
+# Global parameter to set the exit ip address of services and public ports
 port_publisher:
   # if you have a service that you want to expose on a specific interfact; set that IP here
   # if you set it to auto it gets the public ip from ident.me and sets it